 Middlebury is a very small town located in the state of Indiana.
 With a population of 3,613 people and two constituent neighborhoods, Middlebury is the 156th largest community in Indiana.

 Middlebury real estate is some of the most expensive in Indiana, although Middlebury house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Middlebury isn’t mainly white- or blue-collar occupations dominate the local economy, Middlebury is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Middlebury is a town of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Middlebury who work in office and administrative support (21.86%), teaching (8.40%), and management occupations (7.83%).
+Overall, Middlebury is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Middlebury who work in office and administrative support (15.35%), management occupations (12.44%), and food service (9.86%).

 The per capita income in Middlebury in 2018 was $30,394, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,576 for a family of four.
 However, Middlebury contains both very wealthy and poor people as well.

 Middlebury is a somewhat ethnically-diverse town.
 The people who call Middlebury home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middlebury residents report their race to be White, followed by Native American.
+The greatest number of Middlebury residents report their race to be White, followed by Black or African-American.
 Middlebury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.69% of the town’s residents.
-Important ancestries of people in Middlebury include Irish, English, Dutch, and Swiss.
+People of Hispanic or Latino origin account for 13.57% of the town’s residents.
+Important ancestries of people in Middlebury include English, Irish, Dutch, and Swiss.

 The most common language spoken in Middlebury is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.